alexstarbuck/ai-therapist-wiki/docs/concepts/02-ai-therapist-differentiation.md

 ## Should We Include a Camera

-YES — if, and only if:
+YES — but only if:

 1. It's opt-in and transparent;
 2. It serves a clear clinical/therapeutic goal (e.g. emotion detection, withdrawal cues, stress markers);